isomerpages/govtech-corp/_for-citizens/Digital Services/Singpass.md

 </div>
 <p></p>
 <p>For their efforts in innovation and incorporating inclusivity in the Singpass
-product design, the team has been received national and international awards such as:</p>
+product design, the team has received national and international awards such as:</p>
 <ul data-tight="true" class="tight">
 <li>